mariannecowherd/mariannecowherd.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
- I am currently a postdoctoral researcher at UC Berkeley.
-I will be an assistant professor in the Department of Earth Sciences at [Montana State University](https://www.montana.edu/earthsciences/) starting in Fall 2025.
+I am an assistant professor in the Department of Earth Sciences at [Montana State University](https://www.montana.edu/earthsciences/).

 I study climate science and the cryosphere.
 Most of my work deals with nonstationarity in snow and water systems -- both the problems this causes and the potential solutions.
 Specific topics include the atmospheric drivers of snow dro†ughts, post-fire hydrology, and machine learning applications in snow pattern repeatability shift.
 I am generally interested in how nonstationarity impacts environmental observations and in particular our ability to understand change.